BA(Hons) Fashion Communication

-- This course was developed alongside industry experts and has produced Graduate Fashion Week award-winners across several categories.
+BA(Hons) Fashion Communication was developed alongside industry experts and has produced Graduate Fashion Week award-winners across several categories.
+This interdisciplinary, practice-led course enables you to explore how we communicate fashion through different creative media.

 Why study fashion communication?

-The fashion industry employs over 400,000 people in the UK alone, and excites and inspires global audiences through diverse media.
+The fashion industry employs over 400,000 people in the UK alone, and engages and inspires global audiences through diverse media.
+Fashion brands use a range of platforms and techniques to speak to existing and new customers.

-To do this they need professionals with a solid understanding of popular culture, contemporary fashion and how to successfully attract customers through each medium.
+To do this, they need professionals with a solid understanding of contemporary culture and fashion.
+Studying fashion communication will introduce you to a variety of roles and specialisms.

 Why UWE Bristol?

-Our staff are industry experts and have strong relationships with the fashion industry so you will benefit from regular input from fashion professionals.
+Our staff are experts in their field and have strong relationships with the fashion industry, so you'll benefit from regular input from professionals in practice.
+Working closely with specialists enables us to keep the curriculum current and relevant.

 You will study: